 The Golden Snitch

 The golden snitch is one of the most iconic flying props there’s ever been, and gained enormous popularity on the back of the Harry Potter film series.
 For anyone unfamiliar with it, the snitch is the small, winged ball used in the game of Quidditch.
 The aim of the game of Quidditch is for the seeker to catch the snitch and win the game.
 Combining art-nouveau shapes with industrial design, the film prop was made from a mix of gold and copper, and is now firmly established as a collector’s item.
+Lovers of the ‘boy who lived’ should also check out this self guided Harry Potter tour of Oxford.

 The famous DeLorean is the star of the iconic Back to the Future trilogy starring Marty McFly and the famous mad scientist, Doc.
 The iconic time-travelling vehicle and the burning tyre marks left in its wake possibly became so iconic because the DeLorean is in fact a real car.
 Admittedly, the real vehicles don’t fly, but it’s always nice to see one out in the streets – £10 to anyone who can resist pointing out the car from Back to the Future whenever they see a DeLorean.